Duality and polyhedrality of cones for Mori dream spaces: Weak duality

 \subsection{Losev-Manin's moduli $3$-space}

-Strong duality is a rare property even for toric varieties, and it is not preserved under small modification for dimension three or higher.
-An explicit example of a toric threefold for which strong duality does not hold was given by Payne in \cite[Example 1]{Payne}.
+Strong duality is a rare property even for toric varieties, and it is not preserved under small modifications for dimension three or higher.
+An explicit example of a toric threefold for which strong duality does not hold was proposed by Payne in \cite[Example 1]{Payne}.

-In this section we discuss another interesting smooth threefold for which strong duality holds, i.e. such that $\mathcal{D}_1^\vee=\mathcal{C}_1$, but for which it fails, i.e. $\mathcal{D}_1^\vee\supsetneq\mathcal{C}_1$, as soon as we flop one or more curves.
+In this section we shall discuss another interesting smooth threefold for which strong duality holds, i.e. such that $\mathcal{D}_1^\vee=\mathcal{C}_1$, but for which it fails, i.e. $\mathcal{D}_1^\vee\supsetneq\mathcal{C}_1$, as soon as we flop one or more curves.
 Let $X$ be the $3$-dimensional Losev-Manin moduli space introduced in \cite{LM} as a toric compactification of the moduli space of rational curves with six marked points.
 It can be interpreted as the blow-up of $\PP^3$ at its four coordinate points and, subsequently, along the strict transforms of the six coordinate lines.
 We denote by $H$ the class of the pull-back on $X$ of a hyperplane of $\PP^3$, by $E_i,\ i=1,\dots,4$, the strict transforms of the exceptional divisors of the points and by $E_{ij}, \ 1\le i< j \le 4$, the exceptional divisors of the lines, which together generate the Picard group of $X$.
 Similarly, we denote by $h=H^2, e_i=-E_i^2, e_{ij}=HE_{ij}=E_iE_{ij}$ the classes of a general line, a general line in $E_i$ and a vertical fibre of $E_{ij}$ respectively: they generate the Chow group of $1-$cycles.
 The matrix of the intersection pairing $\N^1(X)_\mathbb{R}\times \N_1(X)_\mathbb{R}\to \mathbb{R}$, with respect to the above bases, is diagonal and defined by:

 We denote by $E_{ijk}=H-E_i-E_j-E_k-E_{ij}-E_{ik}-E_{jk}$ the strict transform of a fixed hyperplane of $\PP^3$ spanned by three coordinate points.
 The following divisors generate the extremal rays of the effective cone $\mathcal{D}_0$ of $X$: